-Through the law no.77/2006 the Italian legal system recognises the adoption of the Management Plan by sites inscribed in the UNESCO World Heritage List and provides special measures for their conservation and valorisation (Italian Parliament, 2006).
 The law reaffirms that the sites and the elements registered in the lists provided by the two UNESCO Conventions (1972 UNESCO Convention on the Protection of World Cultural and Natural Heritage and 2003 UNESCO Convention for safeguarding intangible cultural heritage), are points of excellence for the Italian cultural, landscape and natural heritage and their uniqueness, as well as fundamental elements that represent the Country at an international level.
-The law has formally recognised the Management and Safeguard Plans required by UNESCO as tools to ensure the conservation of the sites and elements respectively and to create the conditions for their utilisation (Article 3).
+The law has formally recognised the states of the "Convention ritage".
+It has the largest number of sites registered on the World Heritage List.